Parent-to-Parent: Career Exploration with your Teen

 - Career Profiles tell you the details of various careers - from job duties and wages to projected job openings in your region.

-You can also review the list of High Demand Occupations
+You can also review the list of High Opportunity Occupations

 for career ideas and to get a sense of labour market trends for the 500 occupations throughout B.C.